-Enter through the astral halls and wind your way past the celestial clearing in the search for a new, mysterious creature at Glenlore Trails in Commerce Township.
+Enter through the astral halls and wind your way past magical light displays and live entertainment at Glenlore Trails in Commerce Township.

-Different art, light and interactive installations span this half-mile wooded trail, but Bluewater Technologies, the creators of the sensory experience, didn’t stop there.
-They also added a storyline.
+Different art, light and interactive installations span this wooded trail, but Bluewater Technologies, the creators of the sensory experience, didn’t stop there.

 Some highlights of the installation include hanging beams of light, mirrored surfaces that bounce color through the branches and glowing swirls around the trunks of trees along the path.